Return to Photo Index Return to Clickable Map Return to Home Page

 Coup.
 Although my first trip into a Muslim society (Uzbekistan) was eye opening, it was

-my exposure to the inadequate, and sometimes non-existent, Soviet tourist infrastructure
+my exposure to the inadequate and sometimes non-existent Soviet tourist infrastructure

 that was most memorable.

-Group photo of the members of my tour group and fellow survivalists of the Soviet Union's dysfunctional tourist infrastructure;
+Group photo of the members of my tour group and fellow survivalists of the Soviet Union's dysfunctional tourist infrastructure.

-Registan means "sandy place" in Persian, and the square is surrounded by three Madrasahs, the oldest dating back to
+Registan means "sandy place" in Persian, and the square is surrounded by three Madrasahs, the oldest dating back to the 13th century.

-the 13th century.
-A Madrasah is a medieval Moslem clergy academy and, during the 15th century, Registan Square
+A Madrasah is a medieval Moslem clergy academy and, during the 15th century, Registan Square was one of the top clergy universities

-was one of the top clergy universities in all of the Moslem Orient.
-In spite of the dogmatic curriculums of many
+in all of the Moslem Orient.
+In spite of the dogmatic curriculums of many Madrasah's today, Madrasah's were the world's first institutes

-The very first university was in Fez, Morocco.
+of higher learning (universities).
+The world's very first university was in Fez, Morocco.
 (L to R) Toru, Kay, Yosh, and John -

 Registan Square; Samarkand, Uzbekistan